Invictum/serenity-reportportal-integration/README.md

 #### Profiles

 Each Serenity `TestStep` object is passed through chain of configured `StepDataExtractors`.
 This approach allows to flexible configure reporting behaviour on a step level.
-By default integration provides following configuration profiles:
+By default integration provides a few preconfigured extractors profiles:

 - DEFAULT
 - FULL